dvoraka/av-service/README.md

 ```
 $ ./gradlew configureEnvironment
 ```
-And everything should be prepared for running.
+And everything should be prepared for application running.

-### Manual installation (currently not recommended)
+### Manual installation (currently not recommended and updated)
 #### ClamAV
 #### Debian
 ```